tayamari/lmmw-maze-game/docs/planning.md

 Week 9 - In class: delegate responsibilities that we can each do some work on individually

-Tay - Icon movement
+✅ - Icon movement
-Joseann - Basic grid/maze layout
+✅ - Basic grid/maze layout
 Wiring up assets (place them where they need to be, remove any placeholders we have) Community get-together - 1hr of Saturday class (9/6)